Our Algarve Road Trip: Route + Cost

-In March 2022 we spent a week (8 days, 7 nights) in the Algarve region of Portugal.
+In March 2022, we spent a week (8 days, 7 nights) road-tripping the Algarve region of Portugal!
 For the first time in our lives we rented a van and attempted to see as much as possible in this short period of time.
-In this post we will share all the organizational details of our Algarve road trip.
-We will share our route, campsites as well as travel cost.
-If you wish to read more about what we did while there, we wrote a seperate Sightseeing Guide to the Algarve!
+In this post we will share what our Algarve van life itinerary looked like, what campsites we stayed on as well as some organizational details you might want to know before doing this van life trip yourself!

 We landed in Faro at 9 o’clock in the morning and were picked up shortly after by the company that we rented a van with.
 At that point we did not know yet what our route would look like since we had nothing booked other than the van prior to arrival.
-We only knew that weatherwise we unfortunately had not exactly hit the jackpot so we tried to escape the rain as much as possible.
+We only knew that weather wise we unfortunately had not exactly hit the jackpot so we tried to escape the rain as much as possible.

 After a short debate we decided it was best to first head all the way to the west coast of the Algarve.
 From there we made our way slowly back towards Faro.
-You can see our Algarve road trip route on the map below.
+You can see our Algarve road trip route on the map above.
 The red locations with numbers indicate which night we spent where.
 The locations around are some of the places we visited during the day.

-So from Faro we took the A22, which is a toll road and headed all the way to Sagres.
+From Faro we took the A22, which is a toll road and headed all the way to Sagres.
 In Portugal there are numerous toll roads.
 The prices you pay per section of the road also depend on what vehicle you have.
 Vans are a little more expensive than cars.
-The vehicles are equipped with a sensor that beeps everytime you pass a toll checkpoint.
+The vehicles are equipped with a sensor that beeps every time you pass a toll checkpoint.
 I am not sure how it is done normally but we payed the toll fees via our rental company at the end of the trip.
 Apart from this first leg of the trip we pretty much avoided the toll roads since we drove shorter distances per day and the toll road would not have made much difference in terms of driving time.

 Day 1: Sagres - The one with the big waves